Wolfgang-Schuetzelhofer/jcypher/README.md

 Please have a look at: https://github.com/Wolfgang-Schuetzelhofer/jcypher/wiki for a more comprehensive documentation.
 There you will also find code snippets, references to samples, and tips on how to get started with JCypher.
 Furthermore you can find a roadmap and you are informed about future directions of JCypher.

+Additionally, a distinct samples project can be found at: https://github.com/Wolfgang-Schuetzelhofer/jcypher_samples.

 For more information about Neo4J have a look at: http://www.neo4j.org/
 </br>For more information about the CYPHER language have a look at: http://docs.neo4j.org/chunked/stable/cypher-query-lang.html